Postpartum Massage Care

 - increase milk production through relaxation and increasing circulation

 It is recommended that a new mom can safely receive a postpartum massage six weeks following delivery.
 Postpartum massage can be effective anytime, whether it be six weeks or several years following delivery.

-Acupuncture and massage are also wonderful to assist in the bodies healing postpartum.
-They work collectively to rebalance the endocrine system, help stabilize mood, realign the and restore the birthing muscles and tendons in the pelvis, help with fatigue, increases milk production when needed, and help decrease pain and tension associated with nursing.
+Massage is a wonderful way to assist in the bodies healing postpartum.
+Collectively re balancing the endocrine system, stabilizing mood, realigning and restoring the birthing muscles and tendons in the pelvis, helps with fatigue, increases milk production when needed, and helps decrease pain and tension associated with nursing.

-Please call us at 608-819-6789 if you cannot find an appointment online within a week of trying to schedule.
+This includes 3 Postpartum Recovery massages for $306 (savings of $34, each massage is 90 minutes) Please call us at 608-442-4244 if you cannot find an appointment online within a week of trying to schedule.

 Research On Massage And Postpartum